 Western Hills Garden, described by the San Francisco Chronicle as a “landmark garden,” is open for tours after extensive renovation of the garden and related structures.
-The Western Hills Rare Plant Nursery was founded by Lester Hawkins and Marshall Olbrich in 1960 and was a destination for serious gardeners until it was closed in 2010.
+The garden was started in 1959, and the rare plant nursery was founded by Lester Hawkins and Marshall Olbrich in 1973 and was a destination for serious gardeners until it was closed in 2010.
 Under new ownership, the garden has reopened for tours and plant sales.
 While still a “work in progress,” you can enjoy the garden that was described by the New York Times in 2005 as the “Tiffany’s of plants.”
 Western Hills has been designated a Preservation Assistance Garden by the Garden Conservancy.

 The three-acre site boasts a beautiful collection of azaleas, camellias, rhododendrons, and more that put on a beautiful spring and summer show.
 The winding paths through endangered Chinese maples, conifers, and perennial shrubs make the garden an all-year attraction.
 More than 200 plant tags identify the most important specimens with botanical information (genus, species, etc.).